xmatters/xm-labs-step-msteam-channels/README.md

 [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) is the chat tool that comes as part of the [Microsoft Office 365](https://www.office.com/) suite.
 MS Teams has its own (slightly older) API but we're not making use of it here.
 Instead we're using the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) for Office 365 which can do all sorts of things in the MS Office environment, including creating a Channel in an MS Teams Team.

 ## Free versions of MS Teams and the Office 365 Trial Subscription
-This process will not work with a free Teams the like that you'll get by signing up at https://products.office.com/en-us/microsoft-teams/group-chat-software.
-It doesn't work because we need the Microsoft Graph API and the Azure Console portal to setup permissions and these don't come with the free Teams.
+This process will not work with a standard free Teams the like that you can get really easily.
+These Teams don't work because we need the Microsoft Graph API and the Azure Console portal to setup permissions which don't come with the free Teams.
 However, you can sign up for an Office 365 Trial Subscription which will come with Teams, the Graph API and the Azure Console.

-To get an Office 365 Trial follow [Phase 2 of Office 365 dev/test environment](https://docs.microsoft.com/en-us/office365/enterprise/office-365-dev-test-environment#phase-2-create-an-office-365-trial-subscription) choosing the "*lightweight Office 365 dev/test environment*" option.
-You do not need to do Phase 1, 3 or 4.
+To get an Office 365 Trial follow [Phase 1: Create your Office 365 E5 subscription](https://docs.microsoft.com/en-gb/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise).
+You just need Phase 1, you do not need to do Phase 2 -5.

 When you're done you'll have a login username and password for a global admin on your new Office Environment.
 The username will be an email address that ends .onmicrosoft.com.
 This account can be used to login to the Teams UI and to the Azure Console as a global admin in the next sections.

+Login to [MS Teams](https://teams.microsoft.com/) and create your first Team.
+Now you're good to go!

 # Microsoft Office 365 setup via Azure Console
 These steps work by making calls on the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) for Office 365.
 At the time of writing the xMatters inbuilt steps for MS Teams use the Teams API so the authentication for these steps are quite different (though they can be used in a flow along with the built in steps).
 We're going to need to access the Microsoft Azure Console portal for your Office 365 environment and add an App Registration which will enable xMatters to use the Graph API to query and make changes to your Teams application inside Office 365.